-With so much else going into the homebuying process, buyers often forget about the transfer of possession timeline.
-First-time homebuyers are often under the impression that closing and possession are the same.
-That may not be the case!
+With so much going into the home buying process, buyers often forget about the transfer of possession timeline.
+First-time homebuyers are often under the impression that closing and possession are the same, but that may not be the case.
 Closing is when the contract between the buyer and seller is finalized, and possession is when the new owner takes actual possession of the property.
 Due to city and county ordinances, possession can take longer than many expect, and homebuyers, first-time or otherwise, often run into problems with timing.

-Sometimes, possession finds its way to the negotiation table.
+Sometimes, possession finds its way onto the negotiation table.
 In a seller’s market, a buyer can include a flexible possession timeline in their offer.
-In a buyer’s markets, just the opposite happens, and the sellers are expected to vacate as soon as possible.
+In a buyer’s market, just the opposite happens, and the sellers are expected to vacate as soon as possible.

 Back to: Open Houses to Negotiation